jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Ease of Use

-Both creating a CPA and deploying it should be easy, and not require lots of configuration, third party deployments or intricate K8s API knowledge.
+Both creating a CPA and deploying it should be easy and not require lots of configuration, third party deployments or intricate K8s API knowledge.

 ### Creating a Custom Pod Autoscaler

 CPAs should be extremely flexible in how they are created, supporting a wide variety of languages, frameworks, environments, and interfaces.
+The CPAF should provide a variety of ways to integrate UDL, through shell commands, HTTP commands, future methods should be able to be added without breaking changes.

 ### Deploying a Custom Pod Autoscaler

 CPAs should be deployed in the standard way to deploy to K8s, through K8s deployment YAML.
-This is flexible, and also has the benefit of including compatiblity with some other commonly used tools, such as Helm.
+This is flexible and also has the benefit of including compatiblity with some other commonly used tools, such as Helm.

-Deploying through K8s YAML provides the benefit of familiarity and consistency with other parts of K8s; whilst also allowing more transparancy in versioning, resources used, and deploy time customisation.
+Deploying through K8s YAML provides the benefit of familiarity and consistency with other parts of K8s; whilst also allowing more transparancy in versioning, resources used and deploy time customisation.

-The deployment YAML should be as simple as possible, and without obscure or confusing resources included; much of the complexity should be abstracted away from the deploying user, whilst also retaining a level of customisation at deploy time.
+The deployment YAML should be as simple as possible and without obscure or confusing resources included; much of the complexity should be abstracted away from the deploying user, whilst also retaining a level of customisation at deploy time.
 This could be achieved with a custom K8s resource and some